-When the PMC Adapter communicates with the PMC portal, it uses HTTPS.
-If there is a proxy in place that this communication goes through, it must be configured for the PMC Adapter user account, which is separate from the logged-on user account.
+The adapter uses HTTPS when communicating with PM Cloud.
+If there is a proxy in place that this communication goes through, it must be configured for the adapter user account, which is separate from the logged-on user account.

 The computer must be configured to use proxy settings for the machine rather than the individual user.
 The following registry key needs to be edited to make this change: